What We Do

 Some of the climate wins the Groundswell community have made possible lately…

-After years of relentless advocacy, Solar Citizens helped win a 30% federal rebate on home batteries.
-Their ‘Defend and Extend’ election campaign protected 4 million solar households, debunked nuclear myths, and positioned batteries as the next big step.
-Partnering with other climate groups, they helped deliver a policy set to save households up to $1,100 a year and unlock over a million new batteries by 2030 — a critical boost to Australia’s clean energy future.
+After years of relentless advocacy, Solar Citizens helped secure a federal rebate on home batteries in an election year – protecting 4 million solar households, debunking nuclear myths, and positioning batteries as the next big step.
+The policy is set to save households up to $1,100 a year and unlock over a million new batteries by 2030, a critical boost for Australia’s clean energy future.